nevergreendd/zshsettings/README.md

 # How to use

-Run "./setup.sh" to use zsh and zgen
+Run "./setup_zsh.sh" to use zsh and zgen

+Run "./setup_tmux.sh" to use tmux conf

 # Included Plugins
 zgen: zsh-autoswitch-virtualenv